AdobeDocs/platform-learn.en/help/platform/privacy/identity-data-in-privacy-requests.md

 ---
-title: Identity Data in Privacy Requests
+title: Identity data in Privacy requests
 description: This video covers key concepts and decisions related to auditing personal data and prepping according to the privacy needs of the business.
 role: Data Engineer, Data Architect
 feature: Privacy